f5devcentral/nginx_automation_examples/workflow guides/azure-nginx-nic-napv5/Readme.md

   ![arcadia](assets/arcadia.jpg)

-* Verify that the cross-site scripting is detected and blocked by NGINX App Protect.
+* Verify that the cross-site scripting is detected and blocked by F5 WAF for NGINX.

   ![block](assets/mitigation.jpg)